NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/The Three Faces of Evil.md

 ## Infiltrating the Mine
 [[Ragnolin Dourstone]]'s mining operation is poorly run.
 Ever the pragmatist, Ragnolin thinks it’s better to pay a few guards a good wage to keep the workers in line rather than offer fair wage to his miners.
 He hires anyone who's willing to at his price (2 cp per day, plus room and board).
 Only the desperate or those unable to find work elsewhere remain here for long.
 In most cases, the miners work only long enough to earn the money needed to buy passage elsewhere.
 Many of the miners that do stick around are crippled ex-criminals unable to find other work.
 In addition, a number of the miners are convicted criminals who have been sentenced to hard labor.
 Ragnolin earned their service with a few well-placed bribes in Diamond Lake.

 This section of the adventure is relatively freeform.
-The PCs must come up with a reasonable plan to infiltrate the mine—there are a variety of possibilities.
-They could take jobs at the mine, they might sneak in, or they could bribe the miners to let them pass without incident.
+The PCs must come up with a reasonable plan to infiltrate the mine there are a variety of possibilities.
+They could take jobs at the mine, they might sneak in or they could bribe the miners to let them pass without incident.

 Note that as the mine is private property, the PCs should probably avoid simply storming it and slaughtering the guards.
 Survivors of such an attack run to town for help, and the PCs quickly find themselves, iп over their heads.

 ## The Guards
 The mine's security force consists of two dozen guards (all 1st-level warriors) Half of them keep watch by day, the other half watch at night.
 The night watchmen are all dwarves, while the daytime guards are human.